DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 In the parallel DataStage engine, data is internal split into separate partitions in order to run a number of smaller operations concurrently.
 This results in faster and more efficient processing, especially when sorting and joining data.

-For Hash, Range and Modulus partitioning methods, they use column values to determine the partition which partition each record is placed into.
-For Same, the actual partitioning method is propagatedfrom upstream, and so we need to traverse up to the preceding stages until a specific method is selected (or until we reach the data source and can go no further).
+The **Hash**, **Range** and **Modulus** partitioning methods use column values to determine the partition within which each record is placed.
+For the **Same** method the actual partitioning method is propagated from the upstream selection, and so we need to traverse up to the preceding stages until a specific method is selected (or until we reach the data source and can go no further).

 For a pair of records in the left and right links to join, they must both be placed in the same partition.